Dabbling in spiritualism while alive, made it easier for us to reside there

 Doors have been known to open and close by themselves, sometimes slamming.

-Cold spots have been felt.
+Cold spots and cool winds have been felt.

 1629 Vermillion Street

-Hastings, Minnesota 55033
+Hastings, MN 55033

 The LeDuc Historic Estate can be found in the Minnesota town of Hastings, on Vermillion Street, between E. 16th and East 17th, on most of its original acreage.

-- LeDuc Historic Estate brochure * LeDuc Historic Tour
+- LeDuc Historic Estate brochure * LeDuc Historic Tour,

-By Chad Lewis & Terry Fisk, 2005
+The Minnesota Road Guide to Haunted Locations, By Chad Lewis & Terry Fisk, pg.126-130, 2005

 Our Haunted Paranormal Stories are Written by Julie Carr